Register now by calling the Adult Opportunity Center at 800.628.7722 x2687

-The ABLE program offers services for improving the basic skills of reading, writing and math.
+The Aspire program offers services for improving the basic skills of reading, writing and math.
 Parents will enroll to be better equipped at helping their children with homework.
 Other adults enroll just for self-improvement.
 Enrollment is open to any adult who has a deficiency in any of these areas.

-Following assessment, students work with the ABLE staff to establish an Individualized Learning Plan (ILP) to assist in defining goals and developing activities.
+Following assessment, students work with the Aspire staff to establish an Individualized Learning Plan (ILP) to assist in defining goals and developing activities.
 ILPs are designed to assist you in meeting your own educational or career objectives.

 *Because compulsory school attendance is to the age of 18 in the state of Ohio, additional requirements are in place for those who are under the age of 19.
 Please Contact us for information.